The 'Curious Neighbour' Script: How to Cold Call Architects Without Getting Blocked

 (Wait for them to say "Go on" or "What's this about?")

 You: "I'm calling because I track local projects near me, and I saw you recently received planning permission for the site at [Address].
-Just out of curiosity—and pardon me being nosey—have you gone to tender on that yet?"
+Just out of curiosity — and pardon me being nosey — have you gone to tender on that yet?"

 You haven't pitched anything.
 You have asked a specific question about their project based on public intelligence.
 You sound like a local industry peer, not a cold caller.

-Scenario B: They say "NO, not yet."
-You pivot to Value.
+Scenario B: They say "No, not yet."
+You pivot to value.
 "Oh, okay, great.
 I noticed on the drawings you were specced to use [X Material].
 Have you considered [Y]?
 It might save you lead time..."

 Stop pitching.
 Start being curious.